Q: What is the minimum investment?

 Q: What is the rate of return?

-A: The investor gets to pick between 8% preferred rate of return, plus 60% percent of the excess free cash flow or 12% preferred rate, plus 10% percent of the park’s excess free cash flow.
-The average cash flow return is estimated at 14.9%
+A 1: The investor gets an 8% preferred rate of return, plus up to 50% percent of the excess free cash flow.
+The average cash flow return is estimated at 14%-16.9%

 * Each Park syndication is slightly different.

-A. The return if the park is sold at the end of the investment period the profit on the sale could add 90%-100% of the invested amount to the cash flow returns, giving a total annualized return of $19%-33%
+A 2.
+The return if the park is sold at the end of the investment period the profit on the sale could add 50%-100% of the invested amount plus the cash flow returns, giving a total annualized return of $19%-33%

 Q: Have you purchased land for the park?

-A: We will not put land under contract until the total paid in equity capital reaches the minimum called for in the PPM.
+A: We have land under contract for the first park.
 The goal is to keep the property holding cost as low as possible.
-Once the land is under contract to be purchased, we use the feasibility period to start the design and complete the due diligence.
+We are using the feasibility period to start the design and complete the due diligence, and raise additional equity capital.

 Q: How much of your (the syndicator) own money is in the project?

 A: Typically, I invest $50,000 to $100,000 myself as an investor just like you.
-In the beginning, I put up the money to open the bank accounts, fund the startup and promotional cost.
-These can run 4% to 6% of the amount raised.
+In the beginning, I put up the money to fund the startup and promotional cost.
+These can run 6% to 10% of the amount raised.
+We also pay all our own expenses during the 1-2 years it takes to get the projects of the ground.

 Q: What happens if the minimum investment amount is not reached?